-C406.3.2 Lamp fraction.
-Not less than 95 percent of the interior lighting power (watts) from lamps in permanently installed light fixtures in dwelling units and sleeping units shall be provided by lamps with a minimum efficacy of 60 lumens per watt.
+C406.3.2 C406.3.3 Lamp fraction.
+Not less than 95 percent of the interior lighting power (watts) from lamps in permanently installed light fixtures in dwelling units and sleeping units shall be provided by high efficacy lamps with a minimum efficacy of $\frac{60-65}{1000}$ lumens per watt.

 C406.4 Enhanced digital lighting controls.
-Interior lighting shall be located, scheduled and operated in accordance with Section C405.2 and no less than 90 percent of the total installed interior lighting power shall be configured with the following enhanced control functions.
+Interior lighting shall be located, scheduled and operated in accordance with Section C405.2 and No less than 90 percent of the total installed interior lighting power within the whole building, building addition or tenant space shall be configured with the following enhanced control functions comply with Section C406.4.1.